jojos38/anycubic-kobra-dark-ui/README.md

 - The language button was disabled (This is not an issue in itself but I put it here so people can see it's no an issue)

 ### Other things to know
-I am not sure if providing all the information to make your own modded UI is a good idea, for now, if you really want to you can contact me and I will give you the key elements to make your own.
-Here is my Discord: jojos38#1337
+You can build the UI yourself using the DGUS Editor software and by opening the project in it.
+The .icl file contains all the compressed images, so if you want to update to edit the images you only need to rebuild the .icl file.

 # How to install
 ### Updating your printer screen to the latest version